 If you cannot find the information you are looking for here then please feel free to contact us.

 How do I book a baptism?

 We are so excited that you want to look at baptism with us.
+During their baptism a child will be baptized with water.
+It is the start of an amazing journey will last throughout their lives.
 We would love to talk to you more.

 What is a baptism (also known as a Christening)?